October 04, 2020

 With the arrival of sweater weather comes the opportunity to explore California’s unique fall foliage and recharge amidst nature—without the crowds.
 As the summer months come to an end, so do the masses; now's the time to retreat into secluded parks and forests for a solitary escapade.
-Enjoy a fall hike through NorCal, where you can free your spirit in alpine meadows encircled by towering pine, fir, and cedar trees.
+Enjoy a Northern California hike and free your spirit in alpine meadows encircled by towering pine, fir, and cedar trees.

 Location: Redwood National Park